 The new helmet law, which took effect on August 28, 2020, now only requires those under the age of 26, or older than 26 if driving with a permit, to wear a helmet when riding in or driving a motorcycle.

-There is nothing like cruising on a motorcycle.
-It is exhilarating.
-It gets your blood pumping, gives you a sense of freedom and takes away tension and stress.
+There is nothing quite like the thrill of cruising on a motorcycle—the exhilaration of being on the open road with the wind in your face and your blood pumping.
+It gives you a sense of freedom and an escape from daily stress.
 But that fun road trip can quickly turn dangerous.
-Motorcyclists risk more serious injuries compared to those driving closed vehicles.
-These tips will help you raise your motorcycle safety awareness.
+Motorcyclists risk more serious injuries compared to those driving enclosed vehicles.
+To stay safe, be sure to raise your motorcycle safety awareness.

 Warmer weather is always a draw for those who love to ride motorcycles.
 And, of course, driving a car and driving a motorcycle requires different skills and knowledge.
 As a driver, what do you need to know about sharing the road with motorcyclists?